Wondering how to get into Princeton? Enroll in our college application boot camp to get the counseling and advising you need.

 - The goal is to present yourself as someone who is different or uniquely talented in some manner – but in a way that does not come off as arrogant or boastful.

-- Create a short list of adjectives or a short phrase that represent a unique you.
+- Create a shortlist of adjectives or a short phrase that represents a unique you.

 Refer to this list while you are working on the supplement as a way to check that you are staying on track.

 - Coalition Application, Common Application, or Universal College Application (Due by January 1 for Regular Decision)